Hard and Easy Instances of L-Tromino Tilings: Introduction

 \subsection{Contributions}

-In this work we aim at identifying instances of the tiling problem with trominoes that either have efficient algorithms or it remains NP-complete.
+In this paper we aim at identifying instances of the tiling problem with trominoes that either have efficient algorithms or remain NP-complete.
 As a further generalization of the problem, we also consider regions with ``defects'' or holes, that is, we want to know if there is a tiling with trominoes without covering the defects.
-First we study the Aztec rectangle (and hence, also an Aztec diamond) \cite{EKLP92,MPS17} and show that any Aztec rectangle of side lengths $a,b$ can be covered with trominoes if and only if $a(b+1)+b(a+1)\equiv 0 \pmod 3$ (Theorem \ref{th-1}), which implies the existence of a polynomial time algorithm for finding a tiling in an Aztec rectangle, and hence, an Aztec diamond.
-Then we showed that for the cases when $a(b+1)+b(a+1)\equiv 0 \pmod 3$ does not hold, if an Aztec Rectangle has exactly one defect, then it can be covered with trominoes (Theorem \ref{the:az-defect}).
+First we study the Aztec rectangle (and hence, also an Aztec diamond) \cite{EKLP92,MPS17} and show that any Aztec rectangle of side lengths $a,b$ can be covered with trominoes if and only if $a(b+1)+b(a+1)\equiv 0 \pmod 3$ (Theorem \ref{th-1}), which implies the existence of a polynomial time algorithm for finding a tiling in an Aztec rectangle.
+Then we show that for the cases when $a(b+1)+b(a+1)\equiv 0 \pmod 3$ does not hold, if an Aztec Rectangle has exactly one defect, then it can be covered with trominoes (Theorem \ref{the:ar-defect}).
 In general, however, deciding the tiling of an Aztec diamond with an unknown number of defects is NP-complete (Theorem \ref{the:az-defect-hard}).

 In the second part of this paper we study a restricted case of the tiling problem where we only have $180^\circ$ rotations of the trominoes available.
 Here we show that the problem remains NP-complete (Theorem \ref{the:180tromino}) by slightly modifying the one-one reduction from the 1-in-3 Graph Orientation Problem of Horiyama \emph{et al.} \cite{HIN17}, whereas any Aztec rectangle has no tiling at all (Theorem \ref{the:Aztec-180}).
 Nevertheless, we show that if a region does not contain any of the so-called ``forbidden polyominoes'' identified in this work, then that region has an efficient algorithm for deciding a tiling (Theorem \ref{the:forbidden}).
-This latter result is proved by constructing a graph representation of the region, called an intersection graph, and identifying independent sets of certain size.
+This latter result is proved by constructing a planar dual graph of the region, called an intersection graph, and identifying independent sets of certain size.
 If the intersection graph has a claw, then that claw will correspond to a forbidden polyomino; if the graph is claw-free, however, we can use well-known efficient algorithms for finding independent sets, and hence, a tiling for the region.